 My son who is now eleven years old just started eating tomato sauce on his pasta last year.
 I think this is because I fell into the plain pasta trap.

 If I could do it over, I would have offered him pasta tossed in sauce in the beginning.
 Don’t forget to use pasta sauce as a dip, or on pita or flat bread with melted cheese on top for finger food lunches (just cut into strips).

 I have met many families whose children refuse whole wheat breads and products, mostly because their taste buds aren’t used to the flavor.

 If you have a little one, just get started on this in the beginning—it will be much easier on everyone in the long run.
 Confused about whole wheat and whole grain products shouldn’t stop you from venturing out!

 7. Plain yogurt

 Again, plain yogurt is an acquired taste.
 If you start baby with this, he will be accustomed to the tart flavor.

 If you start with flavored yogurt, he’ll grow to love the sweetness and you’ll have a tougher time switching over to healthier versions.
 There will be plenty of time for sweets and sweet flavored foods later on.

-Ball it, cube it, or let your young toddler scoop it with a spoon.
+Ball it, cube it, or let your picky toddler scoop it with a spoon.
 Ripe melon is loaded with nutrients and a great source of hydration in warmer weather.

 Usually a winner with kids, and a great addition to any meal.